Financial Aid Policies

 Cancellation of Aid

 Students who receive financial aid and then withdraw from all of their courses prior to completing 60 percent of the semester are considered to have received unearned financial aid.
 The College is then required by federal law to perform a refund calculation to determine what portion of the student’s aid was earned and what portion the student must repay.
 If you receive all non-passing grades for a semester (W, FW, F or N), and the College determines you did not attend classes for at least 60 percent of the semester, you may also be required to repay some of the financial aid funds you received.

-If you are considering withdrawing from all of your courses and would like to know how this will impact your financial aid, contact the financial aid office on your campus.
+If you are considering withdrawing from all of your courses and would like to know how this will impact your financial aid, contact your academic advisor.

 Federal and state financial aid programs require students to maintain specific enrollment levels to qualify for specific aid programs.

 Full-time enrollment (12 credits) is required for most scholarships and to receive the full amount of federal grants.

 The Minnesota State Grant requires 15 credits to receive the full eligibility of the grant.

 Federal direct loans and state loans require at least half-time (6 credits) of enrollment.